LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 You may want to use a function taking an argument to avoid rewriting the function for each filter; we advise using lambda functions to achieve this, eg ``get_u_psf = lambda: get_custom_psf(u_band_argument)``.

-Finally, you can use the default function ``get_psf`` as demonstrated in the Rubin Survey, to get a complex (not random) PSF, or use the function ``get_psf_from_file(psf_dir, pixel_scale)`` to import a PSF from a FITS file (randomly if there are more than one file in the directory provided).
+Finally, you can use the default function ``get_psf`` as demonstrated in the LSST Survey, to get a complex (not random) PSF, or use the function ``get_psf_from_file(psf_dir, pixel_scale)`` to import a PSF from a FITS file (randomly if there are more than one file in the directory provided).
 For more information on these functions take a look at the API.

 Drawing the blends
 ...................